East meets West in exhibition showing Chinese influence on fashion

-NEW YORK (Reuters) - East meets West in a new exhibition at the Metropolitan Museum of Art that juxtaposes the influence of Chinese art, imagery and culture, from Imperial China to the present day, on Western fashion and design.
+NEW YORK, May 4 (Reuters) - East meets West in a new exhibition at the Metropolitan Museum of Art that juxtaposes the influence of Chinese art, imagery and culture, from Imperial China to the present day, on Western fashion and design.

 With 150 dresses, gowns, costumes and accessories from 40 designers on display, “China Through the Looking Glass,” which runs from May 7 to Aug.
 16, is one of the biggest exhibitions undertaken by the museum.